milvus-io/milvus/docs/design_docs/segcore/Search.md

    3. TermExpr: in expression `A in [1, 2, 3]`
    4. CompareExpr: compare expression `A > 1` `B <= 1`

-3. TermExpr and CompareExpr are leaf nodes of execution
+3. TermExpr and CompareExpr are leaf nodes of execution.